Baku Metro: Rolling stock

+Baku Metro is planning a major upgrade under its 2025–2030 Development Program, aiming to acquire up to 300 new, modern carriages to replace aging stock.
+The modernization includes installing advanced signaling systems (CBTC) and diversifying suppliers beyond Metrovagonmash to potentially include European or Chinese manufacturers, with financing supported by the EIB.

 Incidents

 1994 bombings

 On March 19 and July 3, 1994, bombs killed 27 people and injured 91 others.
 Three Armenians were later arrested, charged and imprisoned in connection with the incident.

 1995 fire

 On October 28, 1995, a fire broke out between the Ulduz and Nariman Narimanov stations, killing 289 people and injuring 265 others.
 The fire was deemed to have been caused by electrical malfunction, but the possibility of sabotage was not excluded.
-The fire remains the world's deadliest subway disaster.
+The fire remains the world's deadliest subway disaster in the world.